bjldb/amaysim-test/README.md

+This project was created and submitted as a solution for the Amaysim Shopping Cart Exercise.

 # PROJECT CONTENT

-## A. Description
+## A. Exercise Specification

-This project was created and submitted as a solution for the Amaysim Shopping Cart Exercise:

 Amaysim is rebuilding our shopping cart.
 In this new version we want to allow our customers to purchase multiple SIM cards simultaneously.